openprovider/op-whmcs-sslpanel-bundle/README.md

-#  NOT MAINTAINED #
+#  ⚠️ Deprecated - Use our new [SSL Module for WHMCS](https://github.com/openprovider/Openprovider-WHMCS-SSL/) #
-**The Openprovider WHMCS SSL Module is not actively maintained and may not be compatible with latest versions of WHMCS and PHP.
-Users are encouraged to fork and develop the current module to meet their needs.
-We plan to resume development of the module in the future, however we don't have an ETA at this point.**
+⚠️This Openprovider WHMCS SSL Module is not actively maintained and may not be compatible with latest versions of WHMCS and PHP.

+✅ **Please use our new [SSL Module for WHMCS](https://github.com/openprovider/Openprovider-WHMCS-SSL/) instead.
+Download the new module files [here](https://github.com/openprovider/Openprovider-WHMCS-SSL/archive/refs/heads/master.zip).**

 ### Openprovider WHMCS SSL Bundle ###